This article was updated on August 27, 2018.

 Big data is big business.
-McKinsey & Company research reports that the "initial increase in profits from big data investments was 6 percent for the companies [they] studied.
+McKinsey & Company reports that the "initial increase in profits from big data investments was 6 percent for the companies [they] studied.
 That increased to 9 percent for investments spanning five years."
 Big data is paying big dividends for enterprises of all types.
 But one area frequently left out of the data platform as a service (DPaaS) discussion is human resources.

 Could DPaaS for HR be the next step in revolutionizing human resources?